Team-Heroket/IFImon-server/README.md

 If you want to avoid running all tests with every change, use the following command instead:

 `./gradlew build --continuous -xtest`

+## Usage
+When using the application there are a Few things to keep in mind
+### API Ratelimits
+- Heroku Rate Limit: 4800 Requests/h/IP
+- PokéAPI Rate Limit: 100 Requests/h/IP

+Since we generate our cards with information from the PokéAPI, we have a security measure that delays the requests when getting close to the limit.
+So when starting a game with a lot of cards that are not cached yet, be aware of that timeout and stay patient.

 ## Roadmap